Jonathan Top

+Jonathan Top (born January 26, 1993) is a former professional footballer.
+Born in the United States, he represented both the United States and Guatemala at youth level.

 Early life

 Top is the son of a Mexican mother and a Guatemalan father.
 He has three siblings: two sisters and one brother.
-Top attended North Side High School in Fort Worth, Texas, where he played football and soccer.
+Top attended North Side High School in Fort Worth, Texas, where he played American football and football.
 Top graduated in 2011.

 Career

 On January 12, 2011, Top signed with FC Dallas as the club's fifth Homegrown Player.
 On April 25, 2012, Top made his professional debut for the club in a 1–1 draw at home against Real Salt Lake.